 F = 0.22 (X-X0)[Equation 20]

 where X0 is the initial CFC-12 concentration and X is the final concentration (Hansen et al., 1988).
 The relationship holds for X less than 2ppbv (2000pptv).
+The Global Climate Change Organization offers you to read more about the scientific research on global warming.

 Nevertheless, it should be appreciated that such relationships are empirical in nature and are therefore subject to uncertainties.
 First, there are uncertainties in the basic spectroscopic data for many gases.
 Second, uncertainties arise through details in the radiative-convective modelling.
 Third, the assumptions used to model F-C relationships are subject to uncertainties, for example the assumed vertical profile of concentration, temperature and moisture changes, and the indirect effects on radiative forcing due to chemical interactions.